 - Safety: Again, this is a meeting planning basic.
 You need to provide a shelter for your annual conference to give your attendees a sense of safety and well-being.
 Choosing a safe venue with nearby lodging for overnight stays in critical.
 And, as you know, holding your actual conference at a hotel where attendees can stay ensures their ultimate comfort and safety.

 - Belonging: Once the basic needs are met, it’s important to fulfill your attendees’ social needs.
 One of the main reasons attendees go to your annual meeting is to network with other industry professionals, so make sure you are scheduling plenty of networking time!

 - Esteem: Next, you need to make sure attendees feel confident, accomplished and respected.
 You should always be looking for opportunities to allow attendees to contribute to your conference.
 Sessions should consist of two-way conversations between the speakers and attendees.
 They should engage with games, surveys and break-out sessions.
 Your conference should also have an active Twitter hashtag for the event along with an event mobile app to get attendees to participate and contribute virtually.

-- Self-Actualization: Are you providing your attendees with innovative ideas and knowledge which they can bring back and implement into their organizations?
+- Self-Actualization: Are you providing your attendees with innovative ideas and knowledge that they can bring back and implement in their organizations?
 The knowledge doesn’t end when the conference does, which is exactly why your session handouts, recorded sessions and conference proceedings need to be made available in a digital publishing platform.
 If attendees can access conference materials online year-round, they are more likely to implement what they learned.
 By providing innovative ideas that advance their organizations, attendees will reach the ultimate self-actualization.